 - Core Member, Institute for Medical Engineering and Science, MIT

-- Associate Member, Ragon Institute of MGH, MIT, and Harvard
+- Member, Ragon Institute of MGH, MIT, and Harvard

-- Associate Member, Broad Institute of MIT and Harvard
+- Institute Member, Broad Institute of MIT and Harvard

 - Assistant in Immunology, MGH